mincesquid/ScoreLabs/README.md

 ### Download & Build

-See [HOWTODOWNLOAD.txt](HOWTODOWNLOAD.txt) for detailed download and build instructions.
+See [HOWTODOWNLOAD.md](HOWTODOWNLOAD.md) for detailed download and build instructions.

 ### On Arch Linux